Has anyone heard this ?

 The toque or knitted cap is a wonderful invention as it does a great job in keeping our head warm and most of us know that this is where most heat loss happens.
 There are also many good synthetic head coverings that are thinner and work well in less severe conditions.

 With cold temperatures we have to consider wind and wind chill so protecting one’s face and ears becomes critical.
 Some people prefer a simple scarf while others will use technical fabrics that provide full facial protection and keep you from having frost bitten ears.
+I love my Seirus face mask, it blocks the wind, covers my ears, and goes on and off quicly which is important when you walk into a bank after a bike ride.

 Ski goggles can provide that extra level of protection and also protect you from the winter sludge that can get tossed up by cars.